.

 Financial Assistance for Phoenix Refugee and Asylee Community

-Families enter the United States with little to no resources and need assistance navigating their new community.
+Funds were used to support five nonprofit agencies that served the refugee and asylee community.
+Families entered the United States with little to no resources and needed assistance navigating their new community.
 The pandemic exacerbated this need as social services were limited in 2020.
-The goals of the program are to assist residents who were disproportionately impacted by COVID-19 with services to find employment, temporary housing, and resources for medical care.
+The program assisted residents who were disproportionately impacted by COVID-19 with services to find employment, temporary housing, and resources for medical care.

 Residential Tree Equity Accelerator & Trees and Shade for Schools